 - raise awareness in the community and influence policy and service developments by providing dynamic, relevant and credible research and information about the aspirations, concerns and difficulties men face in their personal relationships

-- acilitate personal, interpersonal and cultural change through consultancy, education and training for men, women, families, work places and the community.
+- facilitate personal, interpersonal and cultural change through consultancy, education and training for men, women, families, work places and the community.

-NCPC is an information, advisory and research unit focused on child abuse prevention, child protection and out-of-home care
+CFCA is an information, advisory and research unit focused on child abuse prevention, child protection and out-of-home care.

 Public Record Office Victoria holds records created by Victorian government departments and authorities, the State’s courts, municipalities, schools, public hospitals and other public offices.